yoyooyooo/some-stars/README.md

 *   [tuananh/hyper-mcp](https://github.com/tuananh/hyper-mcp) - 📦️ A fast, secure MCP server that extends its capabilities through WebAssembly plugins.

-*   [typst/typst](https://github.com/typst/typst) - A new markup-based typesetting system that is powerful and easy to learn.
+*   [typst/typst](https://github.com/typst/typst) - A markup-based typesetting system that is powerful and easy to learn.

 *   [oxc-project/oxc](https://github.com/oxc-project/oxc) - ⚓ A collection of JavaScript tools written in Rust.